Nikita-Babich/unimodular/README.md

 # Total time complexity: O(n^3)

 # How many swaps is needed?
-How many swaps is needed to go from any permutation of row to any other permutation?
+How many swaps is needed to go from any permutation of row to any other permutation?\
-This is a question similar to sorting, so the apper bound is the same: n log(n).\
+If i swap row indices, it would take n for shuffling and n^2 for filling a new shuffled matrix.\
-n^2 log (n) << n^3 so it does not change the total time complexity.
+n + n^2 << n^3 so it does not change the total time complexity.
-Again, we do not have to make all matrices equally likely, we just have to make sure any CAN appear, so the amount of swaps will be random [0 .. n log(n) + 1].

 For the swap I need "pick 2 from n" random number generator.
+Or a whole array of indices shuffle.
+I need not the amount of swaps to be even.

 # Example.
 Given number 3 we will fill the upper part of matrix 3x3 with random floats.\